verloop/twirpy/README.md

 This new version comes with flexibility to use any prefix for the server URLs and defaults to `/twirp`.
 To use an empty prefix or any custom prefix like `/my/custom/prefix`, pass it as a `server_path_prefix` param to server and clients.
 Check the example directory, which uses `/twirpy` as a custom prefix.

+If you want to use the server and clients of v5, then use the [0.0.1](https://github.com/verloop/twirpy/releases/tag/0.0.1) release.

 ## Support and community
 Python: [#twirp](https://python-community.slack.com/messages/twirp).
 Join Python community slack [here](https://pythoncommunity.herokuapp.com)